YusufSait/PSO-for-Template-Matching/README.md

 ## Notes
 - ".map" files are a type of ROS.
 Each .map file contains a byte array of integer values which forms a 2D map.
 The array is organized in row-major order.
 The files contain 2D map information at a constant 2048x2048 pixel resolution.
-- This project work was conducted for a thesis at Dokuz Eylül University - Computer Engineering Department in 2017.
+- This work was conducted for a thesis at Dokuz Eylül University - Computer Engineering Department in 2017.